-What is child abuse?
+Annex 10 - What is child abuse?
+(Previously Annex 11)

 The following definitions are taken from Working Together to Safeguard Children HM Government (2018).
-In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
+In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, through honour-based violence, forced marriage or female genital mutilation.
 To support the local context, all staff have access to the Hampshire Safeguarding Children Partnership (HSCP) threshold chart.